tytydraco/yessleep/out/I_was_hired_as_a_security_guard_to_protect_a_steel_mill_What_happened_there_should_be_made_public_PART_TWO_Final.md

 &#x200B;

-Three days passed and it was Christmas eve when the people took over the guard's office and made it one of their communications centers.
-I overheard everything these people would shout to their headquarters.
+Three days passed and it was Christmas eve when the people took over the facility.
 We were in zip-ties and placed in the locker room.
+Commandos would periodically watch over us.
 We were kept hydrated and fed sometimes and Jeff was actually still quiet throughout this.
 I did my best to tell him that help will be here soon and to try and relax, although it really didn’t seem to faze him.
 We were basically P.O.W.’s at this point and I was probably a little more frightened than he was.
 I had to be quiet because one guy was really rude to us for no good reason.
 Telling us that we are going to die here and trying to frighten us.
 We were already helpless.
 However, I noticed a quick lack of morale with a couple of the soldiers.
 They knew they were in for it and the actual military would be here probably any minute.

 &#x200B;

-“If it wasn’t for that guy esca-” One of them stopped himself and cleared his throat.
+“If it wasn’t for that guy esca-” One of them stopped himself and cleared his throat while the other commando remained quiet.

 &#x200B;